ra559/cis106/_labs/Lab2_new.md

 ```
 5. Open a terminal and run the following command: `neofetch`
 6. Take a screenshot of the entire terminal window.
 Save the screenshot in the lab2 directory inside the cis106 directory.
 Name the screenshot `neofetch.png`
-7. clear the terminal with the command: `clear` and run the following command: <br>`curl https://cis106.com/assets/scripts/lab2_system_info.sh | bash`
+7. clear the terminal with the command: `clear` and run the following command: <br>`curl -s https://cis106.com/assets/scripts/lab2_system_info.sh | bash`
+8. Take a screenshot of the entire terminal window.
+Save the screenshot in the lab2 directory inside the cis106 directory.
+Name the screenshot `script.png`